 We hope this page will help you to get a quick idea about the imperial city - our window to Europe!☺

 Today, Saint Petersburg is one of the most actively developing regions in the country, and the best place to live in Russia.
-In fact, over the past years it has become a great place to live, work and study for many Russians and some expats.
+In fact, over the past years it has become a great place to live, work and study for many Russians and even expats.

 Thanks to its advantageous geopolitical position, a well-developed transportation system, its vast treasure-house of art and a newly diversified economy, the city has great potential for economic growth.
 At present it is the second largest economic, academic and scientific center in Russia.
 In addition to that, there are also a lot of beautiful woman (not only in St. Petersburg but in the whole country), so for a single this country can be very rewarding.

 St. Petersburg Russia was founded by Tsar Peter the Great on May 27, 1703, and built upon numerous islands.

 This Russian city was to be from its inception a display of imperial Russia’s growing status in the world.
-Fine-tuned by Peter’s successors, who employed a host of Italian architects to add fabulous palaces and cathedrals to the city’s layout, St Petersburg grew to be the showcase capital of the Tsar family the Romanovs, as well as Russia’s first great, modern city.
+Fine-tuned by Peter’s successors, who employed a host of Italian architects to add fabulous palaces and cathedrals to the city’s layout, St. Petersburg grew to be the showcase capital of the Tsar family the Romanovs, as well as Russia’s first great, modern city.

-St. Petersburg is located in northwest Russia on the Neva River, at the head of the Gulf of Finland on the Baltic Sea.
+St. Petersburg is located in Northwest Russia on the Neva River, at the head of the Gulf of Finland on the Baltic Sea.
 Its location and proximity to European countries make it known as “The European Arch” of Russia.
-Due to its 10% of inland waterways, St Petersburg is also sometimes referred to by its poetic alias “Northern Venice” or "City of Bridges".
+Due to its 10% of inland waterways, St. Petersburg is also sometimes referred to by its poetic alias “Northern Venice” or "City of Bridges".

-You should know that this Russian city lies in the River Neva lowlands, on a flat plain ranging from 3-4 metres above sea level.
+You should also know that this Russian city lies in the River Neva lowlands, on a flat plain ranging from 3-4 metres above sea level.
 In general the geographical position of the city is not considered bad, despite its exposure to flooding.
 On the contrary, Saint Petersburg has a favorable geopolitical location due to its access to the Northern Sea and the Atlantic Ocean.